 The next day, I went to the studio, briefly met Lynch and his assistant Steve Martin, and was sent to a private screening room where I was shown Lynch’s first two short films – The Alphabet and The Grandmother.
 There was a genuine sense of unreality about the experience which, I think, added to the power of the two films.
 Then after lunch, I settled into Lynch’s office, turned on my cheap Radio Shack cassette recorder, and began a conversation which went on for more than three hours.
 We had a second, equally long session the next afternoon, plus a couple of brief phone follow-ups during the course of the week as I met and interviewed other Eraserhead alumni who had been given permission by Lynch to speak to me.

 That week in Los Angeles was a remarkable experience for me which further deepened my appreciation of Lynch’s work.
 When I returned to Winnipeg, I spent weeks transcribing all my tapes (initially writing by hand, then typing them out), during which time I mapped out the article which I finally sent to Cinefantastique (after passing it by Lynch to check the accuracy of what I had written) in early Spring 1982.
 My biggest frustration in the whole process was the subsequent delay in publication; the article finally came out in the Fall 1984 issue of the magazine, by which time – partly because he had already opened up to me – Lynch had gone on to speak to other writers.
 Although I was the first to hear the full story of the making of Eraserhead, much of what I had heard and written about had already appeared elsewhere by the time my article appeared.

-Included here are my original essay, all the interview transcripts, plus the full text of the article as written (both were heavily edited by Fred Clarke at Cinefantastique).
+Included here are my original essay and the full text of the article as written (both were heavily edited by Fred Clarke at Cinefantastique).
 (The article can also be found at this French website dedicated to David Lynch.)